• Skip to primary navigation

 • When ready to make the soup, drain the beans and discard the water in which they were soaked.

-• Turn off the heat, and let it rest on stove for a couple of minutes, covered, to thicken a little.
+• Turn off the heat, and let it rest on the stove for a couple of minutes, covered, to thicken a little.

 Notes